Gov. Greitens to sign right-to-work law Monday

-MARYLAND HEIGHTS, MO (KPLR)-Missouri Governor Eric Greitens will sign a bill Monday, February 6th, making Missouri the 28th right-to- work state.
+MARYLAND HEIGHTS, MO (KTVI)-Missouri Governor Eric Greitens will sign a bill Monday, February 6th, making Missouri the 28th right-to- work state.

 Throughout his campaign, Greitens voiced his support for right-to-work and promised to sign the bill should it land on his desk.